LiteLDev/LeviAntiCheat/anti_x_ray.md

 with randomly generated `hidden-blocks`. `engine-mode: 3` works similarly to `engine-mode: 2`, but instead of randomizing every block, it randomizes the block for each layer of a chunk.

+> Note: The block will be obfuscated only if it's covered by HiddenBlocks or ReplacementBlocks on all six sides.

 The following images[^1] show how each mode will look for a player using Xray with the recommended configuration in both the overworld and nether.